EDGAR HAYES "TED" HUNTER, JR., AIA (1914-1995)

 1949 - The Jack E. and Agnes Walters House, 4 Downing Road, Hanover NH.
 Sold in 1954 to Donald S. and Helen G. King.
 Sold in 1968 to Karen and Phillip O. Nice.
 Sold in 1977 to John H. Rockwell.
 Sold 1979 to David J. Taylor.
 Sold in 1988 to Arthur and Lee Kantrowitz.
 Sold in 2014 to Xavier Gonin.

-1950's - The Bunting Morrell House, 11 Hemlock Road, Hanover NH.
-Sold to John F. and Carol H. Kenfield who moved here from Raleigh NC.
-Upon retirement in 1983, they had the Hunters design a coastal house for them back in North Carolina (see below).
+Around 1954 - The E. Bunting Morrell House, 11 Hemlock Road, Hanover NH.
+Original b/w photographs by Joseph Molitor.
+Sold to John F. and Carol H. Kenfield.
+Upon retirement in 1983, they had the Hunters design a coastal house in North Carolina (see below).
 Sold in 1982 to Charles R. and Elsa M. Luker who added a deck on the back.
 Sold to Martin (Marty) W. and Rebecca (Becky) H. Himmelstein in 2003.
 Photos by Marty Himmelstein.
 Deeded in 2011 to the Martin W. Himmelstein Revocable Trust.

 1950 - The Harrison Kimball House, Peterboro NH.
 No address or photo.
 Do you have one?

 1950 - The John Rand House, Rip Road and Meadow Lane, near the Murtagh house in Hanover NH.
 Has been remodeled.
 2011 photo by Ramani Mathew.

 Around 1950 - The Pennington Haile House, aka Residence for a Writer, 31 Old Coach Road, formerly called Union Village Road, Norwich VT.
 The house was featured in Progressive Architecture, November 1954.
 Destroyed in 1990, with a new home built on the site.